bleachchyxo/UNIX-HELP/FlashDrive.md

 Now we need to create the new partition by typing `n`, then press `enter` 3 times to accept the default options and now to type `w` to write the new information into the flash drive.

+And finally we need to create the filesystem by typing

+    # mkfs.ext4 /dev/sdb